 Long-term care insurance (LTCI) can be purchased privately.
 Many policies cover a range of services in several settings, including homes, adult day service centers, assisted living, and nursing facilities.
-However, some people may not be able to buy a policy because they have a preexisting condition or because they cannot afford one.
+However, some people may be unable to buy a policy because they have a preexisting condition or cannot afford one.
 For others, such as people who would become quickly eligible for Medicaid if they needed long-term services and supports, such insurance is not appropriate.
 A variety of factors have made the business model for LTCI more problematic over the years.

 Insurance carrier profitability is suffering due to extremely low-interest rates on investments and the failure of policyholders to drop coverage as often as the industry predicted.
 These trends are putting pressure on insurance carriers to address profitability by raising rates and reducing policy incentives and product features.
 These actions, in turn, make LTCI less attractive to new purchasers.